 Plumbers and Asbestos Exposure

-However, that didn’t happen until plumbers cut, sawed, sanded and scraped their products to fit and finish jobs.
+However, that didn’t happen until plumbers cut, sawed, sanded, and scraped their products to fit and finish jobs.

 Another peril for plumbers was working in an environment where other trades cut and installed asbestos products.
-Asbestos was prevalent in drywall, flooring, paint and insulation.
+Asbestos was prevalent in drywall, flooring, paint, and insulation.
 Many plumbers were just as contaminated by other trades as they were by their own work.